Accessibility Quick Links

 Our due diligence process

 Our Environmental Credit Risk Management group developed and proactively manages our Environmental and Social Credit Risk Management Standards and Procedures, which help employees identify environmental and related social risks pertaining to credit evaluation and financing.
 The standards require graduated levels of environmental and related social due diligence depending on the level of identified risk.
 CIBC’s Environmental Credit Risk Management group directly participates in the credit evaluation process by reviewing environmental and related social due diligence information in prescribed circumstances.
-For the period of November 1, 2022 to December 31, 2023, we completed specialized environmental and social due diligence reviews on 713 transactions.
+In fiscal year 2023, we completed specialized environmental and social due diligence reviews on 713 transactions.

 Our Global Reputation and Legal Risk Policy also requires that each credit transaction be examined for potential reputation and legal risks, including those of an environmental or a social nature.
 Transactions that may pose significant risk are escalated to the Reputation and Legal Risk Committee for senior executive review.
 For transactions flagged as having unacceptable environmental, social or governance risks, we engage with the company and require that they mitigate the risks as a condition of financing.